David McCallum: Personal life

 On 11 May 1957, McCallum married actress Jill Ireland in London.
 They met during the production of the film Hell Drivers.
+During the shooting of The Great Escape, Jill met and fell for Charles Bronson.
 The marriage legally ended in February 1967, after a separation of approximately two years.
-McCallum and Ireland had three sons, including Valentine.
+McCallum and Ireland had three sons, Paul, Valentine, a musician, and Jason.
+Their adopted son Jason died from an accidental drug overdose in 1989.

 On 16 September 1967, McCallum married fashion model-turned-interior designer Katherine Carpenter in Valley Stream, New York.
 The couple met at a photo shoot for Glamour magazine in 1965, and were together for 58 years.
-They had a son and daughter.
-McCallum and his wife were active in charitable organisations that support the United States Marine Corps: Katherine's father was a Marine who served in the Battle of Iwo Jima and her brother was killed in the Vietnam War.
+They had a son, Peter, and a daughter, Sophie.
+McCallum and his wife were active in charitable organisations that support the United States Marine Corps: Katherine's father was a Marine who served in the Battle of Iwo Jima, and her brother was killed in the Vietnam War.
 On 27 August 1999, McCallum was naturalized as a United States citizen.
-McCallum had six grandchildren.
+McCallum has eight grandchildren.
 He was friends with Tibor Rubin.

+In 2022, David and his daughter Sophie McCallum, a self-love coach, presented a podcast called Life, Love + Good Stuff, Father and Daughter Chats with David and Sophie McCallum.

 Death

-McCallum died at the age of 90 at NewYork-Presbyterian Hospital in New York City on 25 September 2023, the same day CBS coincidentally aired the NCIS 20th anniversary mini-marathon.
+McCallum died at the age of 90 at NewYork-Presbyterian Hospital in New York City from natural causes on 25 September 2023, the same day CBS coincidentally aired the NCIS 20th anniversary mini-marathon.
+His remains have been cremated.

 NCIS aired a tribute episode dedicated to McCallum on 19 February 2024.

+Tributes and memorials

+In September 2026, a blue plaque to McCallum was unveiled outside his birthplace in Kersland Street, Hillhead.
+When she unveiled the new plaque, Lord Provost, Jacqueline McLaren, said “It is a pleasure to unveil this Blue Plaque in honour of David McCallum, a great Glaswegian talent.
+May it serve as a lasting reminder of his achievements and inspire future generations to follow their ambitions from Glasgow to the world.”